You're So Vain: Reception

 Reviewing the single, Record World called it Simon's "most commercial song yet", praising the lyrics, melody and string arrangements.
 At the 16th Annual Grammy Awards in 1974, "You're So Vain" was nominated for Song of the Year, Record of the Year, and Best Female Pop Vocal Performance.

 In 1994, "You're So Vain" was ranked 72nd in the Billboard 50th anniversary all-time chart.
 It was voted No. 216 in RIAA's Songs of the Century, and in 2014 the UK Official Charts Company named it the ultimate song of the 1970s.
 In 2021, it was ranked 495th on Rolling Stone's 500 Greatest Songs of All Time.
+In June 2026, CBS News included the song in its list of the 250 most essential American songs of the past 250 years.

 Sales

 The song was a No. 1 hit in the United States, Canada, Australia, and New Zealand, and reached No 4 in Ireland and South Africa.
 Entering at No. 99 on the Billboard Hot 100 on 2 December 1972, the song took five more weeks to rise to the top of the chart, where it stayed for the first three weeks of 1973.
 It was replaced by Stevie Wonder's "Superstition" and spent the next month in the runner-up spot.
 It also spent two weeks at the top of the Easy Listening chart in early 1973, her first No. 1 on either chart.
 "You're So Vain" was Simon's breakthrough hit in the United Kingdom, reaching No. 3 on the UK chart on its original release in 1973.